If you've ever been stuck in a bus line after exiting one of the parks…

 - Minnie Vans (Closed TBD)

 Disney World buses are now running to take guests to the Disney Parks and Disney Springs.
 Other transportation methods like the Monorail and Ferry boats are running to the Magic Kingdom.

-The Friendship Boats that bring guests to EPCOT and Disney’s Hollywood Studios from the Crescent Lake Resorts are still not operating.
+The Friendship Boats that bring guests to EPCOT and Disney’s Hollywood Studios from the Crescent Lake Resorts reopened on November 1, 2020.

 While there are definitely many changes to Disney World transportation, here are the most important things to know.